-Former Labor MK Nadia Hilou died at 61 on Friday, leaving behind a husband and four daughters.
+Former Labor MK Nadia Hilu died at 61 Friday, leaving behind a husband and four daughters.

-Her funeral took place the same day at the St. Anthony’s Parish Church in Jaffa.
+Hilu's funeral took place at the St. Anthony's Parish Church in Jaffa.

-Zionist Union chairman Isaac Herzog called Hilou a “strong, brave, optimistic woman, active in many areas, who broke glass ceilings and barriers, for whom peace and coexistence in Israel were always her lifeblood.”
+Zionist Union chairman Isaac Herzog called Hilu a "strong, brave, optimistic woman, active in many areas, who broke glass ceilings and barriers, for whom peace and coexistence in Israel were always her lifeblood."

 "Nadia was known as a fighter for the non-Jewish sectors in the country.
 She bravely fought for the rights and status of women in the Arab sector and in Israel in general and was a leader who fought poverty and inequality with all her strength," Herzog added.